MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-in-mixed-mode.md

 # How to: Debug in mixed mode
 The following procedures describe how to enable debugging for managed and native code together, also known as mixed-mode debugging.
 There are two mixed-mode debugging scenarios:

-- The app that calls the DLL is written in native code, and the DLL is managed.
+- The app that calls a DLL is written in native code, and the DLL is managed.

-- The app that calls the DLL is written in managed code, and the DLL is in native code.
+- The app that calls a DLL is written in managed code, and the DLL is in native code.
 For a tutorial that walks you through this scenario in more detail, see [Debug managed and native code](../debugger/how-to-debug-managed-and-native-code.md).

-You can enable both managed and native debuggers in the calling app's project **Property** pages.
+You can enable both managed and native debuggers in the calling app project's **Property** pages.
 The settings differ between native and managed apps.

 If you don't have access to a calling app's project, you can debug the DLL from the DLL project.
 You don't need mixed mode to debug just the DLL project.
 For more information, see [How to: Debug from a DLL project](../debugger/how-to-debug-from-a-dll-project.md).